-The Directors present their report on the affairs of Unity Bank Plc ("the Bank") together with the financial statements and Independent Auditor's report for the year ended 31 December 2021 a.
-Representation b.
-Legal form
+The Directors present their annual report on the affairs of Unity Bank Plc ("the Bank") together with the financial statements and Independent Auditor's report for the period ended the year ended 31 December 2022.

+a.
+Representation

 The Board of Directors represents all shareholders and acts in the best interest of the Bank.
 Each Director represents the Bank's shareholders regardless of the manner in which he/she was appointed.
 Each Director undertakes not to seek, nor to accept, any benefit liable to compromise his/her independence.